Wizkiller96/WizBot/.gitlab/issue_templates/Bug.md

 Write here a summary of the issue you're having.

 ### Version
-- Write here whether you're using public Nadeko or hosting one yourself.
+- Write here whether you're using public WizBot or hosting one yourself.
 - If you are hosting, write down:
   - The bot version (run the command .stats on Discord).
   - Your operating system and its version.